marazmlab/React-Redux-Calendar/README.md

 ## 🔶 Tasks Overview

-The project contains several tasks organized in folders `01` to `05`, each demonstrating different styling methods.
 Below is an overview of the tasks:

 - Meeting List: Displays a list of scheduled meetings fetched from the JSON server.
 - Add Meeting: Allows users to schedule new meetings using a form.